Thursday, May 17, 2012

 No rest for the wicked

-After a long day of exploring, my friend Dallas and I said Bon Voyage to the Bon Voyage, just as we had done at several other locations on this day.
+After a long day of exploring, we said Bon Voyage to the Bon Voyage, just as we had done at several other locations on this day.
 And like many others had done for decades, we exited our room, entered our vehicle, and continued on our good journey.

 click here to check out all of jerm & ninja IX's ABANDONMENT ISSUES